mozilla-ai/lumigator/README.md

 ### Dev Environment Details

 We use `uv` to manage dependencies.
-Each project under `/Users/kyle/mzai/lumigator/lumigator/python/mzai/` is an independent `uv` project to isolate dependencies.
-Projects are tied together using editable python installations.
+Each project under `.../lumigator/lumigator/python/mzai/` is an independent `uv` Python project to isolate dependencies.
+Sub-projects are linked together using editable Python package installs.

 For each project, here are some handy `uv` commands to work with the repo